 Rookie Historian Goo Hae-Ryung is a perfect Korean historical series to describe that.
 From the first episode alone, you get the idea of how protective historians are with their daily records.
 You see how these cost their lives for the sake of truth.

-The Office of Royal Decrees, where historians belong to, has been under pressure because of its independence from the king and the magistrate.
+The Office of Royal Decrees, to which historians belong, has been under pressure because of its independence from the king and the magistrate.
 They’re an independent body responsible to record the events that happened without personal judgment.

 Their existence alone is a threat to corrupt officials and the king.
 Even he acknowledges the power of writing that affects generations.